The key to successful leadership today is influence, not authority (Kenneth Blanchard)

 Influence begins with your daily activities, the choices you make in your daily life, and about your future.
-Influential people do not always even recognize their personal influence, but even the slightest spark you as an individual are capable of creating in another individual may lead to significant development, and changes, in society.
-The results are not always immediate, but be aware of the fact that your inner fire will be reflected upon everyone in your society, and thus lead either to significant improvements in society, or to decreased satisfaction among people surrounding you.
-We all have our personal life paths that have influenced the persons we have become, and all our current and future actions will definitely lead to, and have an impact upon, how society around us will develop now, and in future.
+Influential people do not always even recognize their personal influence, but even the slightest spark you as an individual are capable of creating in another individual may lead to significant development, and changes in society.
+The results are not always immediate, but be aware of the fact that your inner fire will be reflected upon everyone in your society, and thus lead to significant improvements in society, or to decreased satisfaction among people surrounding you.
+We all have our personal life paths that have influenced the people we have become, and all our current and future actions will definitely lead to, and have an impact upon how society around us will develop now, and in the future.

-How then, as an individual, can you make a difference and influence people and society, around you???
+How then, as an individual, can you make a difference and influence people and society around you???

 - Be prepared and willing to engage in long-term work, personal development and continuous learning.

 The first rule of becoming a true developer and change-maker in society is to embrace personal learning, development, and humility.
 Always be open to engaging in dialogue, listening to people, and learning from real life and through experiences.
 True maturity emerges from the ability to stay open-minded, curious, and tolerant together with the willingness to grow as a spiritual being and as an individual.

 Humanitarian and influential work requires more than you think.
 Be prepared to engage in work and make efforts that become visible only in X years from this moment, rather than focusing upon getting short-term results in three months.
 Of course, short-term work is significant as well, but real influence starts with the ability to create lasting, long-term changes in individuals and in society.

 - Be honest, authentic, and true to you.